Islamic mortgages UK

 Islamic mortgage Banks (halal mortgage banks)😉

-You can also compare purchase plans rates here.
+You can also compare purchase plans rates by searching the internet.

 Is Al Rayan Bank Mortgage halal?